 Achievements

-- Helped repeal “Don’t Ask, Don’t Tell,” allowing LGBTQ+ Americans to serve openly in the military
+- Primary Republican sponsor of the repeal of “Don’t Ask, Don’t Tell,” helping allow LGBTQ+ Americans to serve openly

 Controversies

-- Criticized from the right for occasionally breaking with GOP leadership on spending, impeachment, and social policy
+- Criticized from the right for breaks with GOP leadership on healthcare, impeachment-related votes, and institutional procedure

 Top Donors